 In 2005, MoDOT received one Notice of Violation and eight Letters of Warning.
 The LOWs were for three construction projects, two rest areas and three maintenance lots.
 The NOV was for a construction project.
-For the first quarter of 2006, MoDOT has received zero Notices of Violation and three Letters of Warning.
-Two of the LOWs were for failing to submit manifest summary report in a timely manner; the third was for a maintenance lot.
-Based on the number of warnings received for the maintenance lots, the department is conducting an inspection of each maintenance lot.
-This inspection will determine what actions, if any, are needed to avoid similar LOWs in the future that could lead to a NOV.
+Based on the number of warnings received for the maintenance lots, the department is conducting an inspection of each maintenance lot which will be completed in the next few months.
+This survey will determine what actions, if any, are needed to avoid similar LOWs in the future that could lead to a NOV.

-Number of projects MoDOT protects sensitive species or restores habitat
+Number of projects on which MoDOT protects or restores sensitive species or habitat

-Measurement Driver: Gayle Unruh, Environmental & Historic Preservation Manager
+Result Driver: Dave Nichols, Director of Program Delivery Measurement Driver: Gayle Unruh, Environmental & Historic Preservation Manager

 Missouri is home to many rare species of plants and animals, some of which are on the federal endangered species list.
-The Endangered Species Act of 1973 prohibits harm or harassment of these species.
+The Endangered Species Act of 1973 (as amended) prohibits harm or harassment of these species.
 Avoiding or minimizing harm to these species and protecting or restoring their habitat is a fundamental obligation of this organization.
-Avoidance and/or protection are the first goals of our efforts, but under circumstances where avoidance cannot be achieved restoration of habitat is a minimum acceptable result.
+Avoidance and/or protection is the first goal of our efforts, but restoration is the minimum acceptable result.